|Repository:||Fermilab History and Archives Project|

 |Location:||The collection is housed in the History Room in Wilson Hall on the Fermilab site.|

-Edwin L. Goldwasser was born on March 9, 1919 in New York City.
+Edwin L. Goldwasser was born in 1919 and grew up in New York City.
 He received his undergraduate degree from Harvard University in 1940,1 then served as a physicist for the U.S. Navy's Bureau of Ordnance from 1941 to 1945, where he worked on degaussing ships.3 He completed his PhD at the University of California at Berkeley in 1950.
 His advisor was Robert Bigham Brode.1 He served on the faculty of the University of California for one year.4 Goldwasser joined the faculty of the University of Illinois at Urbana-Champaign in 1951, and he ultimately became a professor there.2 Goldwasser began doing research with betatrons while at the University of Illinois, but he moved his work to Argonne National Laboratory when that lab completed the ZGS.
 He also founded and chaired Argonne's Users' Group.4 He became Fermilab's first deputy director in 1967, and he remained in the position until 1978, when he left to become Vice Chancellor for Research and Dean of the Graduate School at the University of Illinois.2 In 1986, he left that position to join the Central Design Group for the Superconducting Super Collider.
 When the SSC moved to its Texas site, he returned to the University of Illinois, where he served as Acting Director of several programs.
 From 1993 to 1994, he was a Linde Distinguished Fellow at CalTech, where he worked on the development of a gravity wave detector.4

 Goldwasser served on the Atomic Energy Commission General Advisory Committee and the Illinois Governor's Science Advisory Commission.
 He served as chairman of the IUPAP Commission on Particles and Fields, the International Committee for Future Accelerators, and the American Physical Society Committee on the International Freedom of Scientists.
 Goldwasser is a Fellow of the American Physical Society and the American Association for the Advancement of Science.4